rakshitsoral/urban-jekyll-template/_posts/2019-10-12-best-design-resources-free-and-paid-for-marketers.md

   - design
 featured-image: design.webp
 slug: best-design-resources-free-and-paid-for-marketers
 excerpt: In this article, I will mention some of my favourite design resources that will help you implement design as a marketer.
-For example, Gravit designer, Figma, duotone, squoosh, remove.bg, etc.
+These design resources include, but are not limited to, icons pack, design softwares, online tools, free illustration websites, img compressors, etc.
 redirect_from: "/digital-marketing/design/2019/10/12/best-design-resources-free-and-paid-for-marketers/"
 author: Rakshit
 featured: true